So I wrote a fun little article about my initial judgment of yoga pants and how I eventually came to love them, right?

 I think sometimes, like the anonymous commenter, people don’t read the whole story.
 They read a few sentences, make their own judgment, and then judge you.
 Your intents may be spot on and good and decent, but they’ll never know that.

 I think, as Christians, we’re faced with this a lot.
-In my experience living in a liberal environment, people hear “God” or “Christianity” and start tuning out all the great things one could say about Jesus and the gospel.
+In my experience lately, people hear “God” or “Christianity” and start tuning out all the great things one could say about Jesus and the gospel.

 It’s unavoidable sometimes.
 People hear what they want to hear.
 And if they think Christianity is a bad thing, all they will hear are bad things.